ahandsel/articles/Duplicate_Kintone_Apps/KintoneAppDuplication.md

 * [Guest Space](#guest-space)

 ## Prerequisite
-Users can only duplicate Apps for which they have the management permission.
+Management permission is required to duplicate the App.

 For details, refer to [Setting App Permissions](https://get.kintone.help/k/en/user/App_settings/rights/App_rights.html) help doc.

 ## Method 1: Creating a New App by Duplicating an Existing App